The History of Skating from 1760 till Today

 In 1994, Rollerblade was the leader of the French market with 60.000 pairs sold.
 The brand made 36% of the turnover of the BSS Group in 1995.
 In 1988, the brand would have closed some of their branches (including Germany) to concentrate its activity on Italy and review its strategies (7).
 Today, Rollerblade belongs to the Nordica Group and represents about 3% of its turnover.

 Evolution of Rollerblade’s inline skates sales between 1993 and 1997

 Sales (in units)

 Evolution in %

-We started a study of the in line skating market in another marketing research.
+(5) We started a study on the evolution of the world market since the early 90's for a previous marketing research.

 (7) Source: Roller Saga Magazine - issue n°10, May 1998